SPINLab/gi-minor-python-course-2019/README.md

 - (optional) Unit 10 - Lesson: Advanced Topics in Python
 - Unit 12 - Lesson: File Input and Output

-Practice makes perfect: feel free to complete any of the other lessons and or exercises after you've gone through thist list.
+Practice makes perfect: feel free to complete any of the other lessons and or exercises after you've gone through this list.

-## lecture materials
+## Lecture materials

 The lecture notes are split in three chapters.
 Each chapter contains a short manual and one or more Python scripts.

 - [Chapter 1 - recap](https://github.com/ndkv/gi-minor-python-course/tree/master/1.%20recap) - recap of the Codeacademy material you studied by yourself.
-- [Chapter 2 - geodata](https://github.com/ndkv/gi-minor-python-course/tree/master/2.%20geodata) - describes the geodata assignment + hints/tips/tricks about processing geodata.
+- [Chapter 2 - Amsterdam API](https://github.com/ndkv/gi-minor-python-course/tree/master/2.%20geodata) - describes the Amsterdam API assignment + hints/tips/tricks about using an API.
-- [Chapter 3 - scraping](https://github.com/ndkv/gi-minor-python-course/tree/master/3.%20scraping) - desbribes the scraping assignment + hints/tips/tricks about scraping data.
+- [Chapter 3 - Twitter API](https://github.com/ndkv/gi-minor-python-course/tree/master/3.%20scraping) - describes the Twitter API assignment + hints/tips/tricks about using the Twitter API.

 You can download the accompanying Python scripts as follows: